Here you will find the answers to the most common questions about Gothenburg Culture Festival!

 The program is published digitally here on the website before each year’s festival, usually in mid-June.
 Once the program has been published, you will find it in the menu, under Program.

 The activities during Gothenburg Culture Festival are free and open to everyone.
-The only thing that costs money is the food and drinks sold in the festivals food areas as well as the products and services sold in markets organized in conjunction with the festival.
+The only thing that costs money is the food and drinks at the restaurants.

-You almost never need a ticket for the activities at Gothenburg Culture Festival, as the basic principle is that everything that happens at the festival is free and open to everyone.
+You need a ticket for the activities at Gothenburg Culture Festival this year due to limited availability due to the COVID-19 restrictions.
+The tickets are free of charge, as the basic principle is that everything that happens at the festival is free and open to everyone.

 Information on how to register or get tickets is always found in each event description text here on the website.